pedrocatre/backbone-polling/README.md

 ## Configuration Options

-Options can be used to customize the plugin’s behavior.
-All options are optional and they are defined as a JSON object.
+An object can be used to customize the plugin’s behavior, and all configurations are optional.

 ```javascript
 var options = {